 - Lido – where you’ll find the wide sandy beaches of Venice

 - Mestre – mainland city with one stop to Venice where there are budget accommodation options

 - Burano, Murano and the outer lagoon – smaller islands away from the main tourist areas.
 Most visitors come for the day

 - 5 star hotels on the Grand Canal (San Marco) – Gritti Palace, St Regis, Aman Venice

 - Grand Canal hotels – Hotel Canal Grande (Santa Croce), H10 Palazzo Canova (San Polo), Hotel Palazzo Stern (Dorsoduro)

 - Hotels with small canal position – Carnival Palace (Cannaregio), Palazetto Madonna (San Polo), Palazzo Veneziano (Dorsoduro), Hotel Ai Cavalieri di Venezia (Castello)

 - Giudecca hotels – Belmond Hotel Cipriani

-- Discover our Venice guide, our district guide for where to stay, Hidden Gems in Venice and our pick of the best hotels
+- Discover our Venice guide, our district guide for where to stay, our 3 day itinerary for Venice, Hidden Gems in Venice, options for day trips from Venice and our pick of the best hotels

 - Listen: to more on Venice in Episode #111 Carnevale in Venice – Parties, costumes and more, Episode #087 The story of the Venetian Gondola, Episode #048: Venice districts – best places to stay for your trip, Episode 10: Venice highlights and Episode 37: Secrets of Venice